nvimdev/lspsaga.nvim/README.md

 - `folder_level` only works when `show_file` is `true`.
 - `respect_root` will respect the LSP's root.
 If this is `true`, Lspsaga will ignore the `folder_level` option.
 If no LSP client is being used, Lspsaga will fall back to using folder level.
 - `color_mode` - The default value is `true`.
 When it is set to `false`, only icons will have color.
+- `ignore_patterns` table type when fileanme matched the pattern will ignore render symbols. if show_file is true. the file name will still set.

 <details>
 <summary>Symbols in winbar</summary>